sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 named, `Module::Starter` which provides more command line options than `h2xs` and the convenience of using a config file.
 We will leave it as an exercise for the reader to find and tinker with these other tools.
-But it would be worthwhile to take some time to get familiar with other tools and examine the files they generate to help enhance your understanding of what `Dist::Zilla` can do for you.
+But it would be worthwhile to take some time to get familiar with them and examine the files they generate to enhance your appreciation of what `Dist::Zilla` does for you.

 ## Distribution Building with `Dist::Zilla's` `dzil` Commands